kvnang/frkennyang/src/posts/Metaverse/index.md

 In the domain of history, virtual reality may be able to record events, dances, and even languages (e.g., the movement of our lips and tongue) better than printed papers.

-In the field of religious instruction, I can easily imagine how our children in the future could learn Bible stories and the truths of faith more effectively through augmented reality.
+In the field of religious instruction, I can easily imagine how our children in the future could learn Bible stories and the truths of faith more effectively through virtual reality.
 Aren’t these good things?
 Undoubtedly they are.

 ## 3. What’s bad about the metaverse?